shoumik011/4-peg-hanoi/README.md

 fourPegTOH(int n) Method:
 Takes an integer n representing the number of disks.
 Implements the Tower of Hanoi solution for 4 pegs.
 Depending on whether n is even or odd, it calls either EvenTower() or OddTower() method to perform the movement of disks.
-These methods implement the specific strategy described in the assignment handout.

 Helper Methods:
 moveTower(int n, int fromPeg, int toPeg, int auxPeg, ArrayList<Move> moves): Recursive method to move the tower of disks from one peg to another using an auxiliary peg.
 It adds the moves to the moves list.